maxsilvauk/maxsilvauk/README.md

 Hey, I’m Max

 I’m prodoimately a React developer, UI Designer, tech enthusiast.
 Currently living in Bristol, United Kingdom.
-Right now I have just finished writing a ReactJS project for Vodafone.
-I'm now looking for new opportunities, whilst experimenting with new software to find the killer app to build.
+Right now I am starting a greenfield project for Space01.co.uk.
+Looking into updating my portfolio with React and GSAP / Three.js when I can find time.

 More about me → www.silvadigital.net